Gabriola Health Care Foundation

 (3) the members present must choose one of their number to be the chair.

-(1) A general meeting may be adjourned from time to time and from place to place, but business must not be conducted at an adjourned meeting other than the business left unfinished at the meeting from which the adjournment took place.
+(1) A general meeting may be adjourned from time to time and from place to place, but no business may be conducted at the continuation of an adjourned meeting other than the business left unfinished at the meeting from which the adjournment took place.

 (2) When a meeting is adjourned for ten days or more, notice of the adjourned meeting must be given as in the case of the original meeting.